Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Introduction

 The present work makes the following key contributions: \begin{itemize}

-\item We demonstrate that the probabilistic model yields accurate and well-calibrated estimates of spatial gait variables when referenced against an instrumented walkway.
-We also show that this calibration holds for data collected from a number of different clinical populations.
+\item We demonstrate that the probabilistic model yields accurate spatial gait variables (stride length error less than the average Minimal Detectable Change (MDC) for the GaitRite).
+We further show that the uncertainty (i.e., gait parameter confidence intervals) of the model is well calibrated with respect to the instrumented walkway with small ECE values.
+We also show that both the accuracy and calibration of the probabilistic model holds across multiple different clinical populations.

-\item We show that kinematic trajectories are well calibrated relative to clinically accepted marker-based motion capture.
-This does require applying participant-wise bias correction to account for systematic differences between the biomechanical model in our clinical pipeline versus the probabilistic pipeline.
+\item We show that kinematic reconstructions are accurate relative to clinically accepted marker-based motion capture outputs with small errors up to a bias, $<5^{\circ}$, which is the Minimal Clinically Important Difference (MCID).
+In addition, we demonstrate that the uncertainty of the kinematic trajectories are well calibrated with respect to marker based motion capture.
+This requires applying a participant-wise bias correction to account for systematic differences between the biomechanical model in our clinical pipeline versus the probabilistic methods.

-\item We show that confidence metrics produced by a well-calibrated model can be used to automatically identify and remove unreliable steps, producing a workflow for trustworthy data analysis in larger-scale clinical practice.
+\item We show that confidence metrics produced by a well-calibrated model have the potential to be used to automatically identify and remove unreliable steps, producing a workflow for trustworthy data analysis in larger-scale clinical practice.

 \end{itemize}